Alexander KadyrovAlex Kadyrov

 Not through anyone's fault.
 Requirements documents describe processes the way people think they work, not the way they actually work.
 The difference between those two things is often where the real problem lives — and it's only visible from inside the operational environment.

 For RealEstateCRM, I spent time in the client's office watching how agents actually moved listings and leads through their pipeline before writing a line of code.
 The stated problem was listings management — too many properties scattered across too many places.
 The actual problem, which only became visible by watching agents work for a few days, was the client pipeline.
-Agents were losing track of where each client was in the buying process, not where each property was.
-Those are different systems.
-A contractor starting from the stated spec would have built the wrong one.
-The right system came from being inside the environment long enough to see what the work actually looked like.

 Put plainly: